GJMeijer/Root-beam-modelling/README.md

 | Eb2 | double | - | Coefficient in root bending stiffness (\xi_2 in paper) |
 | Eb3 | double | MPa | Coefficient in root bending stiffness (\xi_3 in paper) |

+# General remarks on how the code works
+* The program loads all input data in input parameter file specified Every line in this file represents a single analysis (i.e. a single direct shear tests) Required parameters are given above, as are node and segment parameters for the root architecture Subsequently, the code runs through every run in sequence
+* The set of differential equations and boundary conditions is solved for every displacement step.
+Initial step size is <uext_inc0>
+The initial guess required is based on the last solution When no solutions can be found, the displacement step is decreased (multiplying current step times <uext_factor_decrease>) to increase the chance that the system will be solved.
+* If the displacement step becomes too small (smaller than <uext_incmin>), the analysis for this run will automatically stop.
+The displacement step is multiplied by <uext_factor_increase> when steady solutions are found systematically, but will never be larger than <uext_incmax>
+The analysis stops when no solution can be found within acceptable step sizes, or when the final displacement <uext_max> is reached